Behnam-sn/Castle-Docusaurus/docs/ddd/tactical-design/business-logic-implementation-patterns/event-sourced-domain-model.md

 Is based on the same premise as the domain model pattern:

 - The business logic is complex and belongs to a core subdomain.
 - And it uses the same tactical patterns as the domain model:
-  Value Objects, Aggregates, and Domain Events.
+  - Value Objects
+  - Aggregates
+  - And Domain Events

 <!-- maybe the difference -->